The Newton Public Art Commission is excited to present the Newton Fall Plein Air Paint Out followed by a wet paint art show on Saturday, Sept 28.

 Artists will be responsible for pricing and collecting payment on any work displayed in the wet paint show.
 The Newton Public Art Commission will not collect commission.

-Awards will be announced around 4 p.m. during the wet paint art show at Whisk & Barrel on April 27.
+Awards will be announced around 4 p.m. during the wet paint art show in the tasting room at Catawba Farms.